Raja Al Gurg

 Dr. Raja Easa Al Gurg is a businesswoman in Dubai, United Arab Emirates, currently serving as the chairperson and managing director of the Easa Saleh Al Gurg Group.

-Consistently ranked among the most powerful businesswomen by Forbes, she has been recognised internationally with accolades including the highest French civilian award – the Legion of Honor Chevalier (Knight), in appreciation of her efforts in strengthening the UAE-France relations.
+Al Gurg has been recognised internationally with accolades including the highest French civilian award – the Legion of Honor Chevalier (Knight), in appreciation of her efforts in strengthening the UAE-France relations.

-Dr. Al Gurg is a board member of the Dubai Chamber of Commerce and Industry.
+She is a board member of the Dubai Chamber of Commerce and Industry.

 Biography

 Raja Easa Al Gurg graduated from Kuwait University in 1977 with a degree in English Literature.
 She has also done advanced courses in management, sales and marketing, human resources and the development of personal skills.

 Education

 Al Gurg serves as the honorary pro-chancellor at the Heriot Watt University in Dubai.
 Other significant positions she holds in the educational sector include the vice chairperson of the board of trustees at Mohammed Bin Rashid University of Medicine and Health Sciences, and member of board of trustees at Ajman University.

 She is the Deputy Chairperson of the Board of Governors at Hamdan Bin Mohammed Smart University, a member of the Board of Directors for Dubai Academic Health Corporation, and the Vice Chairperson of the University of Dubai.

 Al Gurg also contributes as a member of the Board of Directors of the Emirates Schools Establishment.
 She was awarded with an Honorary Doctorate at Queen’s University Belfast for economics and also conferred the Doctor of Literature (D.Litt.) honour by Amity University, India.